To support Dudefluencer directly and get great products in return–check out our store.

 Men’s self-care isn’t much different than women’s: we love being pampered, we love feeling healthy, and we love relaxation.
 The only problem is that we don’t know how to ask for it or that because women have dominated the self-care space that the whole movement is wrongly stigmatized as a woman’s thing.
 But we men at Dudefluencer know a thing or two about men’s self-care, and we want to tell you that there’s nothing more manly than taking care of your mind and body.
+Whether it’s meditating or building a grooming routine, our guide to men’s self-care has you covered.

 Female influencers dominate the realm of self-care.
 Too often, men are taught to think that self-care is feminine.
 Unfortunately, that means a lot of men aren’t getting their needs met because they are worried about being excluded from the masculinity club.
 Let me be the first to tell you men’s self-care is just as important as women’s self-care.